 All working files that may reveal the creative workflows and methodologies used by Southpoint Films Ltd are owned solely and indefinitely by Southpoint Films Ltd and are not transferable upon completion unless agreed in advance of the production process.
-We may also use project-non-specific assets across multiple productions.
+We may also use project-non-specific assets (such as plug-ins) across multiple productions.
 These assets are not transferable either and, where applicable, shall remain the intellectual property of Southpoint Films Ltd.

 We may use copies of the finished production, screenshots and other materials related to your project at our discretion as part of our own marketing efforts.
 This is on an opt-out basis.

 Third party footage, images and music purchased by us for your project will be licensed under our name for web-use.
 If you require a license for additional uses you must inform us before any licenses are purchased.
 It is also your responsibility to pay for any ongoing costs to retain these licenses if required.
 You can request a copy of our license at any time should you need it.

 If you have provided licensed content for us to use it is your responsibility to ensure that you have the correct license for the intended use, and that you retain and renew the licenses.